Skip to main content

 Generate disclosures and reports

-One-click generation of TRAIGA-compliant public disclosures, EU AI Act technical documentation, and board AI governance report packs — all drawn from your risk register data.
+One-click generation of public disclosure templates, EU AI Act technical documentation, and board AI governance report packs — all drawn from your risk register data.

 AI risk register — frequently asked questions